 - a.
 Principal Contractors will proactively work with potentially affected stakeholders to identify the likely impacts and put in place measures to minimise impacts. - b.
-Construction works will be undertaken to meet the following objectives: - i.
-Minimise the potential impact of the project to businesses affected by construction works; - ii.
-Ensure businesses are kept informed of the project and consulted in advance of major works or factors that are likely to have a direct impact; - iii.
-Consult with all business directly affected by changes to access arrangements regarding specific requirements at least two weeks prior to those changes coming into effect; and - iv.
-Ensure that business stakeholder enquiries and complaints regarding the project are managed and resolved effectively. - c.
-Principal Contractors will document in the Community Communication Strategy (Section 4.2) key issues relating to business impacts by locality with a particular focus on proactive consultation with affected businesses.
-Including: - i.
-Identification of specific businesses which are sensitive to construction activity disturbances; - ii.
-Summary of the commercial character of the locality, its general trading profile (daily and annually) and information gained from the business profiling such as: - Operating hours; - Main delivery times; - Reliance on foot traffic; - Any signage or advertising that may be impacted; - Customer origin; and - Other information specific to the business that will need to be considered in construction planning. - iii.
-Define the roles and responsibilities in relation to the control and monitoring of business disturbances; - Identification of locality specific standard business mitigation measures which would be implemented; - v.
-Maps and diagrams to illustrate the information for easy identification of measures which would be implemented; - vi.
-Description of the monitoring, auditing and reporting procedures; - vii.
-Procedure for reviewing performance and implementing corrective actions; - viii.
-Description of the complaints handling process; and - ix.
-Procedure for community consultation and liaison.
+Construction works will be undertaken to meet the following objectives: - Minimise the potential impact of the project to businesses affected by construction works. - Ensure businesses are kept informed of the project and consulted in advance of major works or factors that are likely to have a direct impact. - Consult with all business directly affected by changes to access arrangements regarding specific requirements at least two weeks prior to those changes coming into effect. - Ensure that business stakeholder enquiries and complaints regarding the project are managed and resolved effectively. - c.
+Principal Contractors will document in the Stakeholder and Community Involvement Plan (Section 4.2) key issues relating to business impacts by locality with a particular focus on proactive consultation with affected businesses.
+Including: - Identification of specific businesses which are sensitive to construction activity disturbances. - Summary of the commercial character of the locality, its general trading profile (daily and annually) and information gained from the business profiling such as: - Operating hours; - Main delivery times; - Reliance on foot traffic; - Any signage or advertising that may be impacted; - Customer origin; and - Other information specific to the business that will need to be considered in construction planning. - Define the roles and responsibilities in relation to the control and monitoring of business disturbances. - Identification of locality specific standard business mitigation measures which would be implemented. - Maps and diagrams to illustrate the information for easy identification of measures which would be implemented. - Description of the monitoring, auditing and reporting procedures. - Procedure for reviewing performance and implementing corrective actions. - Description of the complaints handling process. - Procedure of community consultation and liaison.